asreview/asreview/docs/source/server_configuration.rst

   ``true`` the system sends a verification email after account creation.
 Only relevant if the account is __not__ created by OAuth.
 This parameter can be omitted if you don't want verification.
-- EMAIL_CONFIG: configuration of the SMTP email server that is used for email verification.
+- MAIL_<PAR>: configuration parameters to setup the SMTP email server that is used for email verification.
 It also allows users to retrieve a new password after forgetting it.
-Don't forget to enter the reply address (REPLY_ADDRESS) of your system emails.
-Omit this parameter if system emails for verification and password retrieval are unwanted.
+Don't forget to enter the reply address (MAIL_DEFAULT_SENDER) of your system emails.
+Remove these parameters if system emails for verification and password retrieval are unwanted.
 - OAUTH: an authenticated ASReview application may integrate with the OAuth functionality of Github, Orcid and Google.
 Provide the necessary OAuth login